 c) Cut Miters for the Picture Frames

-Instead of doing a bunch of math and figuring out the outside or inside lengths you can just line up the end of the rabbet with the mark for the size you want.
+You can just line up the end of the rabbet with the mark for the size you want.
 This will give you a perfectly sized recess for your glass and artwork.

-To help eliminate any small errors between matching pieces I stacked one on top of the other and cut the second 45 degree angle at the same time.
+I stacked one on top of the other and cut the second 45 degree angle at the same time.
 This way if the pieces are slightly off the mark they are still the same size.

 And with that I had my 10” sides for my picture frame.
 I repeated the process, establishing a correctly angled miter on the remaining piece first, then cutting them to size.
 And as you’ll see later, it’s very important to always keep the position of the rabbet top of mind.

-I lined up the 8” pieces and cut them to size to complete my four frame parts.
+Lastly I lined up the 8” pieces and cut them to size to complete my four frame parts.

 d) Glue the Corners of Picture Frames